 07 of 13

-Reverse: The buffalo's horn is virtually complete and the details in the buffalo's hair are bold.
-Only minor flatness exists on the buffalo's shoulder and rare flank.
+- Reverse: The buffalo's horn is virtually complete and the details in the buffalo's hair are bold.
+Only minor flatness exists on the buffalo's shoulder and rear flank.

 08 of 13